Australia Student Visa : Requirements, Processing Time, Fees 2025

 Three | Streamlined | Regular | Regular |

-DIBP has a tool basis in which a student would be identified under the Streamlined/ Regular process.
-The tool would accordingly populate the list of documents students would be required to furnish.
-Students are advised to have all the documents ready as DIBP reserves the right to ask for either or all of the documents at the time of the application.
+DIBP has a tool for identifying students under the Streamlined/ Regular process.
+The tool accordingly populates the list of documents students are required to furnish.
+Students are advised to have all the documents ready, as DIBP reserves the right to ask for either or all of the documents at the time of the application.

-The cost of an Australian Student Visa (subclass 500) Base Application Charge is AUD 650 AUD 485 (if 18 and above) or AUD 160 (if under 18).
-The Australian Government does not require you to have a visa label on your passport to travel, enter, or remain in Australia.
-The following table throws light on the Australian student visa fees for reference for prospective applicants:
+The cost of an Australian Student Visa (subclass 500) and a graduate student visa fee are different.
+The following table throws light on the Australia student visa cost for reference for prospective applicants:

 Australia Student Visa subclass |